Esri/hub.js/docs/src/guides/hub-entities.md

 ### Hub Sites

-In terms of ArcGIS Hub, sites are the central entity that our customers work with.
+In terms of ArcGIS Hub, sites are the central entity.
 A site is backed by an item, it has a [layout](/hub.js/api/common/IHubLayout/) that can include a header and footer, and a theme.

 In ArcGIS Online, the item type is `Hub Site Application`